aeewhite/Recd/readme.md

 ## Building

 First run `npm install` to pick up the dependencies.
-I use [Grunt](http://gruntjs.com/) for building the [NW.js](https://github.com/nwjs/nw.js) apps for mac and windows.
-To build all for both platforms, run the package task with `grunt package`.
-To build only one platform, run `grunt package:mac` or `grunt package:win`.
-I've started writing release scripts for mac and windows that will run the build and then zip it all up for github releases.
+I use [Grunt](http://gruntjs.com/) for building the [NW.js](https://github.com/nwjs/nw.js) apps for Mac and Windows.
+To build all for both platforms, run the package task with `grunt package` (or `npm run build`).
+To build only one platform, run `grunt package:mac` or `grunt package:win` (the Windows build requires wine to be installed if not on a Windows machine).
+I've started writing release scripts for Mac and Windows that will run the build and then zip it all up for github releases.
 That can be run with `npm run release-mac` (and, when it's finished, `npm run release-win`).
 For running the project temporarily, you can use `npm start` which will start a NW instance (requires node-webkit to be installed).